Grab your whiskers and your wildest costume, it’s time to pounce on adventure!!

 Please ensure all outfits are leave no trace, we want to help keep this place beautiful.

-We will be providing tasty kibbs to all the cool cats, so if you have any dietary restrictions please tell us, we will ensure you are well fed!
+We will be providing tasty kibbs to all the cool cats, if you have any dietary restrictions please tell us, we will ensure you are well fed!

 For those who do bring your own snacks and other food.
 The rules of backcountry apply, and we don’t want to wake up to a bear in our hair.
 There are communal bear cages to put your coolers in.
 There is wildlife in the area and using the bear cages is required for your own safety.
 There may be space inside the fridge in the main lodge, we just don’t know how much with the rest of the food for the weekend.